AnagnostakisP/Final-Assignment-In-Databases-And-SQL-Course/README.md

-# Final Assignment of Databases and SQL course
+# Final Assignment of SQL course

 # Assignment Topic:
    In this assignment, you will download the datasets provided, load them into a database, write and execute SQL queries to answer the problems provided, and upload a screenshot showing the correct SQL query and result for review by your peers.
 A Jupyter notebook is provided in the preceding lesson to help you with the process.